 Mel Katz: Choices, presents a survey of the work of this Portland-based sculptor.
 Experience the bold colors and shapes of Katz paintings and larger than life sculptures.

 Raven Skyriver: Submerge , explores the marine animals of our Pacific Northwest region through works of glass.

 Hidden Narrative, explores visual thinking strategies and hidden meanings that can be found within the works of MoNA's permanent collection.

 Hours: Museum: tues-sun 10am-5pm; wed 10am-8pm.
 Admission: adults $10, seniors (60+) $7.50, students (with ID) $5, kids 5 and under and MAC members no charge.
 Campbell House Tours: included in admission price

 Five galleries, museum store, Joel E Ferris Research Library and Archives (open Wed-Fri, noon - 4), historic Campbell & Carriage House (1898).
 Unique Museum campus with varied outdoor sculptures.

-Opening Oct 21 Titanic: the Artifact Exhibition.
-Educational, emotional and appropriate for all ages, Titanic: the Artifact Exhibition takes visitors on a journey through the life of Titanic.
+To May 20, 2018 Titanic: the Artifact Exhibition.
+Educational, emotional and appropriate for all ages.
+It takes visitors on a journey through the life of Titanic.
 Along the way visitors will learn countless stories of heroism and humanity that pay honor to the indomitable force of the human spirit in the face of tragedy.